 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Concordia College - New York, approximately 45% of students took out student loans averaging $5,826 a year.
 That adds up to $23,304 over four years for those students.

-The student loan default rate at Concordia College - New York is 6.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Concordia College - New York is 5.6%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Concordia College - New York are given below.